 You may find Basque Country to be expensive in some places, but there are ways to keep your budget in check, like looking for discounts and coupons.

-Within Europe, which is known to be an expensive region, Basque Country is a very affordable destination compared to other places.
-It is in the top 10% of cities in Europe for its travel costs.
-Very few cities in the region are as affordable as Basque Country.
+Within Europe, which is known to be an expensive region, Basque Country is a moderately priced destination compared to other places.
+The overall cost of travel here is fair for the region and comparable to many other destinations.

 For more details, and to find out if it's within your travel budget, see Is Basque Country Expensive?